kascez/ada-datastory/README.md

 We can see that the elderly have strong opinions about climate change and see the urge to fight it, as they want to leave the planet Earth a nice place to live for the next generations.

-## Sentiment Analysis : How climate change is being perceived by the world
+## How climate change is being perceived by the world ?

 Before going much deeper into climate denial, we can run a sentiment analysis so that we can figure out the **global perception of climate change among people**.